systemetric/shepherd/sheepsrc/docs/expanding-functionality.md

 ---
-title: Expanding functionality
+title: Expanding Functionality
 category: Hardware
 position: 5
 ---
-# Expanding functionality
+# Expanding Functionality

 :::warning
-Although the I2C and UART are connected to the Raspberry Pi they operate at 5.1V not 3.3V check your devices are compatible first!
+Although the I2C and UART are connected to the Raspberry Pi, they operate at 5.1V not 3.3V.
+Check that your devices are compatible first!
 :::

 ## I2C